- Beauty Glossary

 What does organic beauty mean?

-When you see the term organic plastered across your beauty products, it means that the formula has been made with only plant-derived ingredients.
+When you see the term organic plastered across your beauty and face makeup products, it means that the formula has been made with only plant-derived ingredients.
 All the ingredients are grown without genetically modified organisms (GMOs), herbicides and synthetic fertilisers.

 What does certified organic mean?